pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 ### 4. I've added an identity provider and see duplicate users

-Users are identified uniquely by their identity provider.
+Users are identified uniquely by their identity providers.
 This means that a user that previously logged into PactFlow via username/password with the email "joe@pactflow.io" who then authenticates via Github, will be treated as a separate user with separate permissions.

-You can discriminate between the users based on the "identity provider" column in our Users UI screen.
+You can discriminate between users based on the "identity provider" column in our Users UI screen.
 To reduce the number of users in your account, you can disable any users that no longer login via a particular IDP.